martin-esparragoza/fnk/README.md

 An operating system frame. (written in C99 for GCC compiler)

-Restrictions:
-* It is assumed that there is 1 storage medium formatted FULLY with a fat16 filesystem
-* Shared sp (ideally there is enough memory)

-Features:
+!CARE
+* Unsafely written for the most part
+* Designed to have an image file that fits in 4K of codespace

+FEATURES (atttempted)
+* Cooperative sceduling
-* Socket API
+* Socket API for communications (internally and externally)
-* Multiple processes

-- Made by Martin Esparragoza
+* Dynamically allocated drivers that can be updated in real time
+* Fast driver and interrupt processing